hwdsl2/setup-ipsec-vpn/docs/clients.md

 ![Select CHAP in VPN connection properties](images/vpn-properties.png)

-### Android 6.0 and 7.0
+### Android 6 and 7

-If you are unable to connect using Android 6.0 (Marshmallow) or 7.0 (Nougat), try these workarounds:
+If you are unable to connect using Android 6 (Marshmallow) or 7 (Nougat):

 1. Tap the "Settings" icon next to your VPN profile.
 Select "Show Advanced Options" and scroll down to the bottom.
 If the option "Backwards-compatible mode" exists, enable it and reconnect the VPN.
-If not, see the next step.
+If not, try the next step.
-1. (Note: The latest version of VPN scripts already includes these changes) Edit `/etc/ipsec.conf` on the VPN server and append `,aes256-sha2_256` to both `ike=` and `phase2alg=` lines.
-Then add a new line `sha2-truncbug=yes` immediately after those.
-Indent lines with two spaces.
+1. Edit `/etc/ipsec.conf` on the VPN server.
+Find the line `phase2alg=...`, and add a new line `sha2-truncbug=yes` immediately below it, indented with two spaces.
 Save the file and run `service ipsec restart`. (<a href="https://libreswan.org/wiki/FAQ#Configuration_Matters" target="_blank">Ref</a>)

 ### Other Errors